 Take this blended malt from North Star Spirits for example… Here we have an excellent independent bottler founded in 2016, releasing a second batch of their delicious spirits and introducing us for the first time to an intriguing new brand of blended malt whiskies by the name of Vega.
 New bottler + new brand is not a review that writes itself and I really have to express my bitter disappointment at North Star Spirits for making my job harder by being so inconsiderate as to not be significantly older at the time of this review!

-So, I hear nobody ask, why Vega?
-Vega is the second brightest star in the northern celestial hemisphere and was our northern pole star long before Polaris held the title, around 12,000 BC to be exact.
+So what’s the name all about… Vega is the second brightest star in the northern celestial hemisphere and was our northern pole star long before Polaris held the title, around 12,000 BC to be exact.
 Crucially (for padding out this article), it will regain the title in the year 13,727, when the Earth has sufficiently tilted on it’s axis.
 Or something.
-Maybe by then, North Star Spirits will have amassed some nice history to write about…
+Maybe by then, North Star Spirits will have amassed some nice history for me to write about…

-Of course, I suppose there is also a possibility that the name was chosen because it sounded pretty damn cool?
-Or maybe someone at North Star is a fan of Street Fighter II…
+Of course, the real reason for choosing the name is most likely because it sounds really cool… Or maybe someone at North Star is a fan of Street Fighter II…

-In any case, having waffled to what seems a sufficient word count, I should probably move onto the whisky… and what a whisky it is.
+In any case, having waffled to what seems a sufficient word count, I should probably move on to the whisky itself…. and what a dram it is.
 Vega is a blended malt, aged for 23 years in both American and European Oak and was bottled at 51.1% ABV.

-Smell: Fruit at first, then Vanilla, Peat Smoke, Butter, Biscuit, Orange and Pepper.
-Even a little touch of Brine.
+Smell: Fruit at first, then Vanilla, a wee touch of Smoke, Butter, Biscuit, Orange and Pepper.

-Taste: Touch of Fruit again, then lots of Pepper and Oak, Vanilla and Smoke.
-Benefits from a couple of drops of water but doesn’t need much.
+Taste: Touch of Fruit again, then lots of Pepper and Oak, Vanilla and another wee hint of Smoke.
+Benefits from a couple of drops of water but really doesn’t need much.